 Conclusion: Pamela must report and pay use tax.
-Pamela must source the repair services to Sequim, the location where first possession of the repaired painting occurred as a consumer.
+Pamela must source the repair services to Sequim, the location where first taxable use of the repaired painting occurred as a consumer.

-(c) Extended warranties are sourced to the location where the taxpayer, after acquiring the extended warranty, first takes or assumes dominion or control over the article of TPP to which the extended warranty applies.
+(c) Extended warranties are sourced to the location where the taxpayer, after acquiring the extended warranty, first takes or assumes dominion or control over the article of tangible personal property to which the extended warranty applies.

-Example 34.
+Example 36.
 Extended warranty purchased from an out-of-state business who is not required to register or collect Washington taxes.

 Facts: Michael, a resident of Longview, purchases a laptop computer from an online retailer, who is not registered with the state or required to collect Washington's taxes.
-The retailer sends Michael the laptop computer to his residential address in Longview via a thirdparty shipping company.
+The retailer sends Michael the laptop computer to his residential address in Longview via a third-party shipping company.
 At the time of the laptop's purchase, Michael also purchases an extended warranty.
 The retailer sends Michael an email which contains the extended warranty in electronic form.

 Conclusion: Michael must report and pay use tax.
-Michael must source his use of the laptop computer and the extended warranty to Longview, the location where Michael first assumed dominion and control over the property and extended warranty in this state as a consumer.
+Michael must source his use of the laptop computer and the extended warranty to Longview, the location where Michael first assumed dominion and control over the property and extended warranty, establishing first taxable use in this state as a consumer.